 As a teenager, I thought the worst of glasses.
 I squinted to see the board in school because I didn’t want to be caught in my glasses.
 I was worried about how it would make me look, ruin my “image.”
 Now, there are brands like Warby Parker that understand the importance of reading and writing and make their best effort to make glasses that people of all ages want to wear.
 Not only do they make great glasses, but they are taking it a step further by teaming up with nonprofit organization 826* to make custom glasses in support of students’ creative interests and imagination.
-These glasses, known as Kidd, will be released in Revolver Black.
+These glasses, known as Kidd, will be released in Revolver Black and are available for adults.
 There will only be 826 pairs made and each pair will be engraved with the edition number out of 826.
 The Kidd will come in both optical eyeglasses and sunglasses to support to NY and LA branches, respectively.
 In sleek black frames, the Kidd’s can be dressed up or dressed down.
 The classic frame works well with many outfits and would be an easy addition to any style.

 One of the cool things about Warby Parker, is that not only are there so many styles to choose from, but they make it easy for you with a virtual try-on.
 I am desperately in need of a new pair of frames (I have been rocking the same pair for over 5 years!).
 It takes time to figure out what frames work for your face, what color you’re going to get and its actually fun, like playing dress-up all over again :) Check me out!